MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Interactions with Blockchain

 ### Interactions with Blockchain: 2022

+- A Fast Blockchain-based Federated Learning Framework with Compressed Communications. [[paper]](https://arxiv.org/abs/2208.06095)
+  - Laizhong Cui, Xiaoxin Su, Yipeng Zhou. *JSAC*
+  - Key Word: Blockchain-based Federated Learning.
+  - <details><summary>Digest</summary> To improve the practicality of BFL, we are among the first to propose a fast blockchain-based communication-efficient federated learning framework by compressing communications in BFL, called BCFL.
+Meanwhile, we derive the convergence rate of BCFL with non-convex loss.
+To maximize the final model accuracy, we further formulate the problem to minimize the training loss of the convergence rate subject to a limited training time with respect to the compression rate and the block generation rate, which is a bi-convex optimization problem and can be efficiently solved.

 - BPFISH: Blockchain and Privacy-preserving FL Inspired Smart Healthcare. [[paper]](https://arxiv.org/abs/2207.11654)
   - Moirangthem Biken Singh, Ajay Pratap.